 - Wear well-fitting shoes that are not loose or slip-ons.
 The soles should be of non-slip material. - Hold your head high, chin in, shoulder blades slightly pinched together.
-This is the same position as the standing position. - Point your feet straight ahead, not to one side. - Face your knees forward and keep them slightly bent. \ Your knees should not lock as you bring your weight over your feet. - Keep your back and neck straight and keep the natural curve in your lower back. - As you take steps, land lightly on your feet. - Pull your belly button in with your stomach muscles to help strengthen your core muscles. - Let your shoulders and arms move freely and naturally.
+This is the same position as the standing position. - · Point your feet straight ahead, not rotated out or in. - Face your knees forward. - Keep your back and neck straight and keep the natural curve in your lower back. - As you take steps, land lightly on your feet. - Pull your belly button in with your stomach muscles to help strengthen your core muscles. - Let your shoulders and arms move freely and naturally.